 Gandi, in addition to hosting the new tile cache server Gackelchen in Bissen, Luxembourg and supporting OpenStreetMap France (an OSM Foundation Local Chapter) are now very generously sponsoring many of our domain names.
 We would like to thank them for their support.

 Do you want to translate this and other blogposts in your language..?
 Please send an email to firstname.lastname@example.org with subject: Helping with translations in [your language]

-The OpenStreetMap Foundation is a not-for-profit organisation, formed in the UK to support the OpenStreetMap Project.
+The OpenStreetMap Foundation is a not-for-profit organisation, formed to support the OpenStreetMap Project.
 It is dedicated to encouraging the growth, development and distribution of free geospatial data for anyone to use and share.
 The OpenStreetMap Foundation owns and maintains the infrastructure of the OpenStreetMap project, is financially supported by membership fees and donations, and organises the annual, international State of the Map conference.
 It has no full-time employees and it is supporting the OpenStreetMap project through the work of our volunteer Working Groups.
-Please consider becoming a member of the OSM Foundation.
+Please consider becoming a member of the Foundation.

 OpenStreetMap was founded in 2004 and is a international project to create a free map of the world.
 To do so, we, thousands of volunteers, collect data about roads, railways, rivers, forests, buildings and a lot more worldwide.
 Our map data can be downloaded for free by everyone and used for any purpose – including commercial usage.
 It is possible to produce your own maps which highlight certain features, to calculate routes etc. OpenStreetMap is increasingly used when one needs maps which can be very quickly, or easily, updated.